-- A. Use of sick personal benefit leave for reasons other than illness or injury, except as expressly permitted by these policies and procedures; - B. Exceeding accumulated sick personal benefit leave days; - C. A pattern of sick personal benefit leave usage that is unscheduled suggesting possible abuse.
-Examples of such a pattern include, but are not limited to, recurring use of sick personal benefit leave on Fridays or Mondays, days prior to or ending scheduled work days before or after County holidays, or days before or after scheduled paid time off or compensatory time off.
+- Use of sick personal benefit leave for reasons other than illness or injury, except as expressly permitted by these policies and procedures; - B. Exceeding accumulated sick personal benefit leave days; - C. A pattern of sick personal benefit leave usage that suggests possible abuse.
+Examples of such a pattern include, but are not limited to, recurring use of sick personal benefit leave on Fridays or Mondays, days before or after County holidays, or days before or after scheduled paid time off or compensatory time off.
 This also includes repeated use of sick personal benefit leave on days that the employee reasonably should know to be important to the department by reason of workload, deadlines, or other causes rendering absences particularly deleterious to the department.
 Any of the above may constitute a pattern of abuse of sick personal benefit leave.